 GROUP PHOTO: The Harvard Business School Owners and Presidents Management Program Philippine Alumni

-SEATED: (From Left) Vic Valledor (Lockton Companies), Alvin Yu (Narra Capital Investment Corporation, Bacolod DN Triumph Steel Corporation and Bacolod Twinstar Shipping Corporation), Ray Reyes, Martin Yu, Pinky Tobiano (Qualibet Testing Services Corp.), Rajan Uttamchandani (Esquire Financing Inc.), Jose Antonio (Chairman and CEO, Century Properties Group), Robb Delgado, Jasen Ko, Quinto Oreta (Major Homes, Inc.), Jennilyn Uy (Waltermart)
+SEATED: (From Left) Vic Valledor (Lockton Companies), Alvin Yu (Narra Capital Investment Corporation, Bacolod DN Triumph Steel Corporation and Bacolod Twinstar Shipping Corporation), Ray Reyes, Martin Yu, Pinky Tobiano (Qualibet Testing Services Corp.), Rajan Uttamchandani (Esquire Financing Inc.), Jose Antonio (Executive Chairman of the Board, Century Properties Group), Robb Delgado, Jasen Ko, Quinto Oreta (Major Homes, Inc.), Jennilyn Uy (Waltermart)

 STANDING: William Chua, Glen Cu, Dino Araneta (LBC), Enrique Gonzales (MVP Global), Mikel Antunez (Automated Technologies Incorporated), Danny Ibasco (Fortman Cline), William Tiu Lim (CEO, Mega Sardines), Roswell Limsui (Love Feeds), Juancho Robles (CEO, Chan Robles and Company), Ken Jeswani (Beaute and Scente), Vicente Co (Philippine Plastics Industry), and Jiten Lalwani (Four Eyes)

-Rajan Uttamchandani (Esquire Financing Inc.) and Pinky Tobiano Robles (Qualibet Testing Services) award Jose Antonio (Chairman and CEO, Century Properties Group) a plaque of appreciation for serving as the featured speaker Harvard Business School Owners and Presidents Management Program Philippine Alumni roundtable discussion on August 7, 2018
+Rajan Uttamchandani (Esquire Financing Inc.) and Pinky Tobiano Robles (Qualibet Testing Services) award Jose Antonio (Executive Chairman of the Board, Century Properties Group) a plaque of appreciation for serving as the featured speaker Harvard Business School Owners and Presidents Management Program Philippine Alumni roundtable discussion on August 7, 2018